Who is Time Warner Cable Collections?

 Lexington Law is a professional credit repair law firm that works with people who want to fix their credit.

 In addition to collections, they can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Get started on the path to better credit today: (800) 220-0084

 Spectrum Contact Information

 Should I contact or pay Time Warner Cable Collections?

 If your account is still with Spectrum, it’s best to work out a payment plan with them.
 However, if it’s been sent to collections, you may not want to pay it.
 Making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with a collection agency is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Time Warner Cable Collections on behalf of their clients.
+They help remove millions of negative items every year from companies like Time Warner Cable Collections on behalf of their clients.

 Will Spectrum sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
 They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also possible that you never hear from or have to deal with Spectrum again.